grajh/obseis-convert/README.md

 ```

 Updates:
 Major update.
 Improved and cleaned.
 Added an example.
-Document the script better.
+Next step.
+Include more comments in the script.

 Last update: 10.
 February 2020.